 by Cesca Janece Waterfield

-When Audrey Peterman and her husband Frank first gazed out over the vast, prescription scenic landscape of Maine’s Acadia National Park, and hiked the trails of Yellowstone National Park, abortion and stood beneath the rainforest canopy in Washington’s Olympic National Park, they saw a natural legacy that refreshed their pride in being American.
+When Audrey Peterman and her husband Frank first gazed out over the vast, scenic landscape of Maine’s Acadia National Park, hiked the trails of Yellowstone National Park, and stood beneath the rainforest canopy in Washington’s Olympic National Park, they saw a natural legacy that refreshed their pride in being American.

 But what they didn’t see during that 1995 cross country adventure were many African Americans; as visitors, or among national park staff.
 So with Audrey’s training in journalism and Frank’s professional background in law and business, they established the Atlanta-based environmental company, Earthwise Productions, Inc., whose mission is to increase involvement in the environment, particularly among minorities.
 They also created Pickup & GO! a newsletter featuring personal stories of people of color enjoying the national parks — hiking, camping, RVing, scubadiving, sailing, skiing and more.
 They enthusiastically discuss how visits to the U.S. National Park System inspired their own “journey of self discovery, of citizenship, and the understanding of what all Americans owe to our forefathers of every race and color.”

 While helping others discover the great outdoors is their principal aim, Audrey, who grew up in Jamaica, knows that the best guardians of the environment are those who take pleasure in it.
 Together, the Petermans dedicate each day to educating and encouraging all Americans toward awareness of our shared natural legacy – for our enjoyment, and for its protection. www.nps.gov

 What is your vision for black Americans?